Florida Mortgage Closing Timeline: How Long It Usually Takes and What Can Delay It

 1. Application and disclosures

 Once you are under contract, your lender finalizes the loan application and issues required disclosures.
-Prompt review and signatures help prevent early delays.
+Prompt review and signatures help prevent early delays and keep processing moving.

 2. Documentation and underwriting

 Income, assets, credit, and property details are reviewed.
-Florida buyers with clean documentation typically move through this stage faster.
+Florida buyers with clean documentation typically move through this stage faster, while self-employment, variable income, or missing paperwork can add time.

 3. Appraisal and title work

 The appraisal confirms property value, while title work verifies ownership and liens.
-Florida is a title state, so this step is especially important.
+Florida is a title state, so this step is especially important and can affect timing if title issues or property-related questions come up.

 4. Conditional approval and final review